Zplusdragon/UFineBench/README.md

   "file_path": "images/1.jpg",
   "captions": [
     "A middle-aged woman with a moderate build, her brown hair falls below her shoulders.
 She is dressed in a white jacket and a pair of dark blue, ankle-length tight pants.
 She wears a pair of black sandals without socks and carries a camouflage backpack with a black label, which bears some letters, slung over her shoulder.
 The backpack has two layers.
-She walks forward, her gait confident and purposeful, on a bustling street.", "A middle-aged woman with a medium-built body had brown hair, which exceeded her shoulders, and was wearing a white long-sleeved jacket and a pair of dak blue tight-fitting jeans.
+She walks forward, her gait confident and purposeful, on a bustling street.", "A middle-aged woman with a medium-built body had brown hair, which exceeded her shoulders, and was wearing a white long-sleeved jacket and a pair of dark blue tight-fitting jeans.
 The length of the jeans reached her ankles, and she was also wearing a pair of dark brown sandals, without socks.
 She was carrying a camouflage backpack on her back, with a black label on it.
 It seemed that there were some letters on the black label."
         ]
 }
 ```